 If you do want to calibrate the Relative Humidity Sensor, you can do so by comparing it to another calibrated instrument that measures relative humidity (hygrometer or psychrometer).
-You will then perform a one-point calibration following the calibration instructions for your data-collection program from the links below.
+You can then perform a one-point calibration following the calibration instructions for your data-collection program from the links below.

 A two-point calibration can be done by using two moist salts.
 In a sealed container of moist salts, the air above the salts will reach a known relative humidity.
 The relative humidity above the salt does depend slightly on the temperature.
 See the table below for a list of salts and their known relative humidity at different temperatures.